 What young Catholics want:

 First, we wouldn’t mind if you listened… Stop telling us what we think and what we like.
 Look at traditional Catholic parishes, they are overflowing with young people and traditional seminaries are crowded with young aspirants.
 The next generation wants precisely what your generation has put away and tried to hide from us.
 There’s a proverb: “The son longs to remember what the father longs to forget!”
-Remember it!
+We long to revisit the Latin oldies, incense, kneeling and chapel veils.
 We hate guitar Masses.
-We hate bare hymns and Masses that must be kept under 45 minutes.
+We hate sappy hymns, watered-down teachings and Masses that must be kept minimal.
 We want the red meat that is the 2,000 year old Catholic faith and not only that, we want to sink out teeth into it!

 When young people see that Mass is not like the rest of the week, that it’s not like the world, that it requires us to think and act differently- as if we’re present when heaven touches earth, we will be interested.
 We will wander in with curiosity, saying “what glorious thing is this?” and we will stay there.

 And this is not a dilemma that has gone unnoticed either.
-An article on Catholicculture.org states: ”The Roman rite was always different from all of the eastern rites, of course, but the sense of the transcendence of God, which once marked our liturgy strongly, seems rarely to find expression in our worship today.
-And we trashed, just trashed, a glorious tradition of liturgical music which the council fathers at Vatican II explicitly commanded be fostered.
-We replaced it with . . .
-On Eagles’ Wings.”
-I can tell you that many of our young people agree with this!
+An article on Catholicculture.org states: “The Roman rite was always different from all of the eastern rites, of course, but the sense of the transcendence of God, which once marked our liturgy strongly, seems rarely to find expression in our worship today.
+And we trashed, just trashed, a glorious tradition of liturgical music which the council fathers at Vatican II explicitly commanded be fostered. ” I can tell you that many of our young people agree with this!
 Our generation is immensely attracted to the statements of Pope Benedict XVI that ask for a return to tradition in liturgy.
-I hear countless, young Catholic college students, facebook-ers and bloggers begging: “Please, give this back to us.”
+I hear countless, young Catholic college students and bloggers begging: “Please, give this back to us.”

 People can pretend that worship is a strictly spiritual matter, pretend that it does not involve shallow, physical things but the Mass is precisely opposite.
 It is very physical just like the union of two lovers is very physical.
 No sane person declares love is just a spiritual thing, that saying “My dear” doesn’t matter, that singing a serenade or reciting a sonnet doesn’t matter or that a candlelit banquet makes no difference.
 Our worship became VERY physical the moment Christ assumed human flesh.
 Catholics are people of the incarnation.
 We don’t go to Mass to philosophize and have Bible study- no, we go to Mass to taste and see the goodness of the Lord!
 Mass isn’t about social gathering- no, it’s about each soul receiving perfect union with God!
 Shouldn’t our pastors and music directors be showing us that?
 Shouldn’t our priests be saying with their actions and words and prayers: “Hey, this isn’t part of the world that bombards you with noise and ugliness, that constantly seeks to entertain you, this is heaven!”